 The program has been approved to begin fall 2015 at University System of Maryland at Hagerstown.
-Join the information session on July 29th at 5 p.m. at USMH to learn more.
+Join the information session on Tuesday, September 29th at 6p.m. at our USMH OPEN HOUSE to learn more.
 Register at the Virtual Info Session & Events link.

 The Master of Education in School Counseling Program at Frostburg State University is committed to educating students in three broad areas: Knowledge, Skills and Personal Awareness.
 Students become certified to work as school counselors at the elementary, middle and secondary levels.
 However, the degree offers flexibility in other areas of employment as well in careers such as admissions counselors, behavioral specialists, and other positions such as Head Start Family Engagement Coordinator in social service and educational organizations.
 At the conclusion of this graduate program, candidates possess the requisite knowledge, skills, and dispositions that will allow them to function effectively in the holistic development of students in the K-12 setting in accordance with the CACREP Standards for School Counseling Programs.

 A background in teacher education is NOT a requirement for admission to the School Counseling Program.
 Students who successfully complete the program will be eligible for certification as a K-12 school counselor in Maryland.